-- Group transfers from the Mineralnye Vody Airport (MRV) to Terskol are included in the price.
+- Two group transfers from Mineralnye Vody Airport (MRV) to Terskol are included in the price.
 Please plan your arrival to Mineralny Vody before 12PM.
-If you arrive much later, you might need to pay 60-70USD for the individual transfer.
+If you arrive much later, you should be prepared to pay 60-80USD for an individual transfer.

 - For the same reason plan your return flight from Mineralny Vody to Moscow (on the last day of the trip) after 6PM.

 - Most countries need a visa to visit Russia, see https://en.m.wikipedia.org/wiki/Visa_policy_of_Russia for all details.
-Note that most of Latin American South African and Israeli citizens (amongst a few others) do NOT need a visa.
-If you do need a visa, we will supply the invitation letter for a tourist visa.
+Note that most of Latin American, South African and Israeli citizens do NOT need a visa.
+If you do not belong to these, we will supply the invitation letter for a tourist visa.
 This one will be valid for 30 days only.

 Necessary travel papers (documents)